Glasgow City Mission And Simon Community Scotland

 simon community logo

 The Simon Community support adults and young people who are homeless or at risk of experiencing homelessness and have 4 bases in Scotland, including Glasgow and North Lanarkshire.
-They saw a huge demand for services last year, supporting over 8,000 people and set to assist even more in 2023.

 Sign up for our newsletter